Single-Family Rental Inspection Program

 Once the unit is ready for occupancy, the landlord must request an inspection by contacting the Building Inspection Department at 817-427-6300 and providing the the relevant information (i.e. type of inspection, address, preferred inspection time, etc.).
 In most cases, the inspection may be scheduled for the following business day when the request is made prior to 4:00 PM of the previous day.

 There is no fee for the inspection or the C.O.
 However, if a rental unit is occupied or belongings have been moved in prior to the inspection, a $100 administrative fee may be assessed to the property owner to defray the expense to the City for inspecting an occupied unit.
 The fee must be paid before the inspector can conduct a new inspection or issue a certificate of occupancy.
+Although it isn't preferred, units with out-going tenants are eligible to be inspected prior to moving out as long as the tenants are present during the inspection.
+Landlords are encouraged to pre-inspect these units for damage, missing safety devices, and possible infestations.

 If no deficiencies are recorded during inspection of an unoccupied property, the inspector will leave an approval tag on the property that is valid for 60 days.
 The future tenant will present this tag when applying for water service.
 If the approval tag is lost or has expired, please call 817-427-6300 for information on obtaining a replacement.